mono-logo

 Re: Ready To Debit Status

-Please be aware that after sending an NGN 50 amount to a NIBSS-provided account, the mandated account will enter a ready-to-debit status in under 1 hour for an E-Mandate.
-This means your transactions will be processed more quickly, significantly reducing waiting times.
+Please note that after sending an NGN 50 amount to a NIBSS-provided account, the mandated account will enter a "ready-to-debit" status within approximately 3 hours for an E-Mandate.
+This ensures faster transaction processing, significantly reducing waiting times.
 A ready-to-debit webhook event will be sent to confirm when the account is ready for debiting.

-For instance, if a mandate is created and approved at 4:00 PM, it will now be ready for debiting by 5:00 PM.
+For example, if a mandate is created and approved at 4:00 PM, the account will be ready for debiting by 7:00 PM.

 Re: Debit Types & Amount